texfaq/texfaq.github.io/FAQ-acroantics.md

 date: 2014-06-10
 ---

-Printing from Adobe `Reader` shrinks the page ''to fit'' (_by default_).
+Printing from Adobe `Reader` shrinks the page "to fit" (_by default_).
 Unfortunately, its calculation doesn't consider the existing margins of the document, so that it shrinks what it believes is your whole page onto what it believes is its output page.